thevgdb/nescartdb-backup/README.md

 # NESCartDB Backup

-NESCartDB Backup is a complete backup and re-implementation of the NESCartDB project by Bootgod and the wonderful NESDev Community (https://forums.nesdev.org/).
-This project was made as a pre-emptive measure to ensure that all this wonderful wealth of information of NES Cartridge Profiles will never be lost in case it goes offline one day.
+NESCartDB Backup is a complete backup and re-implementation of the NESCartDB web application project, made by Bootgod and the NESDev Community (https://forums.nesdev.org/).
+This project was made as a pre-emptive measure to ensure that the wealth of valuable information of NES Cart Profiles will never be lost forever, in case it goes offline one day, we still have it!

-I backed up all the NES Cart Profiles, and all related images, that were part of the project, which is:
+I backed up all the NES Cart Profiles, and all related images, that were part of the project.
+The breakdown of this is:

 * 4,599 NES Cart Profiles (22.9 MB).
-Stored in a SQLite Database, included as a single `database.sqlite` file included as part of this repository.
+This data is all stored in a SQLite Database, contained within a single file included in this repository located at `database/nescartdb-backup.sqlite`.
 * 22,013 Images (2.44 GB).
+The images are located in a directory at `storage/app/public/cart_images`.
+* 74 Plugins (160 KB).
+Plugins are additional ZIP files that were included in the original BootGod web application.
+No idea what they do, to be completely honest with you, and they aren't necessary for the NESCartDB Backup, but I included them anyway, since they were part of BootGod's NESCartDB original web application.
+The plugins are located in a directory at `storage/app/public/plugins`.

 The original web application by BootGod was done using PHP.
-This backup also uses PHP, and uses the Laravel PHP Web Framework (which is a PHP web application framework that I am very familiar with).
-I re-implemented all aspects of the original web application by BootGod as faithfully as I could, including all Advanced Search features.
+This backup web application is also built using PHP, and uses the Laravel Web Application Framework (which is a PHP web application framework that I am very familiar with).
+I re-implemented all aspects of BootGod's original NESCartDB web application as faithfully as I could, including all Advanced Search features, everything.

 ## How To Install